 Picking a stroller with safety and comfort features

-Choose strollers with a five-point harness, reliable brakes, and a reclining seat (AAP, 2022-08-11).
-Verify the stroller complies with the U.S. federal stroller/carriage standard (16 CFR Part 1227; ASTM F833-21).
+Choose strollers with a five-point harness, reliable brakes, and a reclining seat (AAP stroller guidance).
+Make sure the stroller meets the U.S. federal safety standard for carriages and strollers (16 CFR Part 1227), which is mandatory for all strollers sold in the U.S.

 Setting up the stroller for the first use

-Before using the stroller, check it for any damage.
-Secure your baby with the harness so they’re snug but comfy.
-Adjust the seat angle based on their age and head control—young babies do best slightly reclined.
-Lock the brakes whenever the stroller isn’t moving and avoid hanging heavy bags on the handles to prevent tipping.
+Lock the brakes whenever the stroller isn’t moving.
+Avoid hanging heavy bags on the handles, as this can cause the stroller to tip.
 If your baby falls asleep in the stroller, move them to a firm, flat sleep surface on their back as soon as possible (AAP safe sleep guidance).

 Staying safe during outdoor trips

-If walking on grass or wooded areas, check for ticks afterward and remove any promptly (CDC tick prevention tips, 2024-08-28).
+If walking on grass or in wooded areas, check for ticks afterward and remove any promptly (CDC tick prevention tips, 2024-08-28).
 Always watch your baby closely, especially in crowds, and stick to smooth paths to avoid bumpy rides.

 Practical Tips for Transitioning to a Stroller Without a Car Seat